aman-saini-402/Beyond-Analytics/README.md

 # Beyond-Analytics
-A data science hackathon organised by technice 2021
+A data science hackathon organised by techniche 2021